-Being a parent myself, it makes it even more difficult to comprehend that this was my life.
-I find it hard to believe that a parent could allow this to happen to a child, even if they struggled with insecurities and long-term emotional health issues.
-Our issues mustn’t become our children’s issues.
+Being a parent myself, it’s not easy to comprehend that this was my life.
+I find it hard to believe that it was allowed to happen.
+Whatever adults deal with, their issues mustn’t become their children’s issues.

 That without my experiences, I wouldn’t have the Diary.
 My Diary wouldn’t exist and I wouldn’t be me.
 I wouldn’t have the understanding either.
-What I do allows me to emotionally free myself from the trauma, behind my experiences.
+What I do, allows me to emotionally free myself from the trauma, behind my experiences.

 It’s nice to know that my experiences are helping others understand their own lives and that helps me.